Make-School-Courses/FEW-2.9-Technical-Seminar/README.md

 ## GraphQL

 Learn GraphQL the better replacement for REST!
 Invented at Facebook to solve problems imposed by REST.
-FB Open sourced GraphQL and
+GraphQL is an open source alternative that offers a new way of managing network resources.

 ### Why you should know this (optional)